Lightning Damage Insurance Claim

 Types of Lightning Damage

-If the lightning damages the roof of your home, you will need to file a lightning damage insurance claim with your insurance company.
+If lightning damages the roof of your home, you will need to file a lightning damage insurance claim with your insurance company.
 The insurance company will determine which type of damage you have suffered.
-If the damage is classified as “physical” then your insurance company will require you to file a physical damage claim, which typically means you will need to get your damaged belongings repaired or replaced.
+If the damage is classified as “physical,” then your insurance company will require you to file a physical damage claim, which typically means you will need to get your damaged belongings repaired or replaced.

 Filing a Claim

 Now, once you have determined which items will be covered in your lightning damage insurance claim, you will need to find out about filing a claim.
 If your property was struck by lightning, you should make an appointment to get a lightning inspection of your home.

 As an adjuster, we can be assigned to your claim.
 We will visit your home to assess the damages.
 While our lightning damage insurance claim adjuster is assessing the damages, you can also make arrangements to pay your home repair or replacement costs in a lump sum.